-Golden Circle and Snowmobiling Small Group
+Golden Circle and Snowmobiling Small Group Tour

 PARTNER TOUR – HANDPICKED ESPECIALLY FOR YOU

 The one and only Golden Circle topped off with a snowmobile ride on a glacier.
-Visit the crown jewels of Iceland: The Geysir area, Gullfoss waterfall and Þingvellir national park and then enjoy the exhilarating experience of speeding on a snowmobile over the Langjökull Glacier.
+Visit the crown jewels of Iceland: the Geysir area, Gullfoss waterfall and Þingvellir National Park and then enjoy the exhilarating experience of speeding on a snowmobile over the Langjökull Glacier.

 The Golden Circle is something you simply can’t miss when you visit Iceland.
-The three locations are very different yet equally stunning. Þingvellir national park is both historically important and geologically magnificent.
+The three locations are very different yet equally stunning. Þingvellir National Park is both historically important and geologically magnificent.
 The second spot is the highly geothermally active Geysir area, with its hot springs, boiling mud pools and geysers.
 Then there’s the huge and powerful Gullfoss waterfall.
 In this tour you get to see all of this and then add another unique activity – snowmobiling on the second largest glacier in Iceland.
 This makes the tour simply an unforgettable experience.

 If this combination sounds appealing to you, but you’d rather do the Golden Circle on your own, you can also book a tour that is just snowmobiling, leaving from Gullfoss parking lot.
 You can also do this tour as a super jeep tour.

 YOU HAVE TO